riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 all logical decision theories.
 See [this Arbital page](https://arbital.com/p/logical_dt/?l=5gc), which says:

-> "Logical decision theories" are really a family of recently proposed decision
+> “Logical decision theories” are really a family of recently proposed decision
 > theories, none of which stands out as being clearly ahead of the others in
 > all regards, but which are allegedly all better than causal decision theory.

-The page also calls TDT a logical decision theory (listed under "non-general but useful logical decision theories").
+The page also calls TDT a logical decision theory (listed under “non-general but useful logical decision theories”).

 ## CDT